Ground Turkey Chili

-Turn the stove top setting up to medium-high heat and brown a couple pounds of dark ground turkey meat, then add cumin, chili powder, coriander, chipotle, and fresh garlic:
+Turn the stove top setting up to medium-high heat and brown a couple pounds of dark ground turkey meat, then add ground cumin, chili powder, ground coriander, ground chipotle, and fresh minced garlic:

-Next add fire roasted tomatoes, black beans, cornmeal, and chicken stock:
+Next add a can of fire roasted tomatoes, drained and rinsed black beans, yellow cornmeal, and chicken stock:

 Mix everything together, then bring the chili to a boil.

-Reduce to a simmer, and cook gently for about 20 minutes, until the liquid has thickened slightly:
+Reduce the heat to a simmer, and cook the turkey chili gently for about 20 minutes, until the liquid has thickened slightly: